ibm-cloud-docs/databases-for-enterprisedb/connecting-ibmcloud-app.md

 ibmcloud ks cluster service bind <your_cluster_name> <resource_group> <your_database_deployment> --key <your-private-key>
 ```

 **Verify** - Verify that the Kubernetes secret was created in your cluster namespace.
-Running the following command, you get the API key for accessing the instance of your deployment that's provisioned in your account.
+Running the following command, you get the API key for accessing the instance of your deployment provisioned in your account.
 ```shell
 kubectl get secrets --namespace=default
 ```